Johannes-Flachberger/security-notes/3 Tools/network/SMB tools.md

 	put ips into a file, one each line
 	`xargs -n 1 enum4linux -a < targets.txt`
 ## SMBClient
-for connecting to shares (drives/basically data) `smbclient //[IP]/[SHARE] -options` in smb client shell: “help” for available commands
+for connecting to shares
+`smbclient //[IP]/[SHARE] -options`
+in smb client shell: “help” for available commands
 ## smbget
-download files on SMB shares
-recursively download whole share: `smbget -R smb://<ip>/<sharename>`
+download files from SMB shares recursively download whole share: `smbget -R smb://<ip>/<sharename>`
 ## net view
-^d4fe5a
 smb enumeration on windows
 lists domains, resources, and computers belonging to a given host. e.g. `net view \\dc01 /all`